Coherent mechanical noise cancellation and cooperativity competition in optomechanical arrays: Results

-\paragraph*{Cooperativity competition ---} Here we predict that if two mechanical resonators are coupled to the same optical field, the effective mechanical dissipation (linewidth) of one resonator can not only depend on its own local environment but can in fact also be affected by the optomechanical cooperativity of the other resonator.
-We refer to this effect as \textit{cooperativity competition} and briefly sketch the theory below (a detailed derivation can be found in the SI).
-The effect requires our cavity to be driven by a detuned laser, which results in modified optomechanical parameters through the radiation pressure force.
+Independently of the optomechanical phase lag, we predict that if two mechanical resonators are coupled to the same optical field, the effective mechanical dissipation of one does not only depend on its local environment but also on the optomechanical cooperativity of the other resonator.
+We refer to this effect as \textit{cooperativity competition} (for details see the supplemental document, Sec.~9).
 From the solution to Eq.~\eqref{QLE}, we can rewrite the position fluctuations in terms of the effective susceptibility $\chi_i^\mathrm{eff} (\omega)$.
 We can further define the effective mechanical linewidths, which reduce to the simple expressions

-Here we assume that our mechanical frequencies are identical, $\omega_1 = \omega_2$, that we are in the optimal cooling regime, $\Delta = \omega_1$, side-band resolved, $\kappa \lesssim \omega_1$ and that the optomechanical cooperativities of our modes are large, $C_1 = 2G_1^2/(\kappa \gamma_1) \gg 1$ and $C_2 = 2G_2^2/(\kappa\gamma_2) \gg 1$.
-These equations describe how the effective mechanical dissipation of one resonator is affected by the cooperativity of the other resonator if they are both coupled to the same optical field.
-To be more specific, the linewidths are reduced with respect to those of two independent modes, where $\gamma_j^{\rm eff} \simeq \gamma_j (1+C_j)$ ($j=1,2$)~\cite{WilsonRae2007,Marquardt2007,Genes2008}.
-Using our double-membrane optomechanical system, we are able to experimentally demonstrate this new effect.
-Unlike in the simplified model system described here, for our real system we extract the damping rates $\gamma_j^\mathrm{eff}$ from the effective mechanical susceptibilities (see SI).
+Here we assume identical mechanical frequencies and optimal cooling, $\Delta = \omega_1 = \omega_2$, side-band resolution, $\kappa \lesssim \omega_j$ and large optomechanical cooperativities, $C_j = 2G_j^2/(\kappa \gamma_j) \gg 1$.
+These equations describe how the effective mechanical dissipation of one resonator is reduced with respect to those of two independent modes, where $\gamma_j^{\rm eff} \simeq \gamma_j (1+C_j)$ ($j=1,2$)~\cite{WilsonRae2007,Marquardt2007,Genes2008}.
+While Eq.~\eqref{CClinewidths} describes a simplified model, for our experiments we use the full model (see the supplemental document, Sec.~9) to obtain $\gamma_j^\mathrm{eff}$.
+Although both the optomechanical phase lag and the cooperativity competition originate from cavity-mediated coupling between the mechanical resonators, they are essentially different effects with their own characteristics, embodied by noise cancellation and competition in dissipation dynamics respectively.